Reduce The Symptoms of Migraines With Chronic Migraine Treatment

 The Migraine Attack And Postdrome

-As the name of the stage implies, the migraine attack is the most severe and debilitating part of a typical migraine.
+As the name of the stage implies, the migraine attack is the most severe and debilitating part.
 People will experience an intense and incapacitating headache in this stage, usually localized to one region of the head.
 In some cases, this stage can begin before the aura stage is over.
 The attack stage lasts anywhere between a few hours to a few days!
-Of course, the symptoms of migraines vary from person to person, but the most common symptoms of this stage include:
+Of course, the symptoms vary from person to person, but the most common symptoms of this stage include:

 - Throbbing head pain